ankitsrivastava637/multi-document-MMRAG-gemini/README.md

 # Multi-document-MMRAG-gemini Application
 It is a multimodal multi document RAG.
 Handles pdf, docx, xlsx, csv and image formats using gemini-flash for real-estate sector.

+## The MAIN app uses :
+1. streamlit
+2. gemini-pro-flash for convesation and gemini embeddings model
+3. Faiss for vector store
+4. Langchain
+5. tesseract-ocr
+and other librarues mentioned in reuirements.txt

-Initial experimentation/rough work with huugingface open source models in google collab can be found in this : https://colab.research.google.com/drive/1IWITZ6Ye-CIfMLMM96V0OhPhJpRtiFqp?usp=sharing
+Some Initial experimentation/rough work with huugingface open source models in google collab can be found in this : https://colab.research.google.com/drive/1IWITZ6Ye-CIfMLMM96V0OhPhJpRtiFqp?usp=sharing

 - This collab has more was intended to design a more complex and customised RAG system with multi-vector retrieval and handling images, table in Pdfs, images through image descriptions using LLMs and further steps for better embedding and retrieval.